pguenon/CASIMODO/README.md

 You may also adjust the following optional parameters in `submit_CASIMODO.sh` for more control:
 - `delta_time`: Time step (ps) between frames.
 Defaults to your trajectory's native time step if set too low.
 - `cutoff_distance`: 	Distance threshold below which a coordinate is considered for analysis.
+- `proba_under_cutoff_distance`: Probability cutoff for the distance threshold.
 - `delta_residue`: Optional parameter (default = 1) that ignores distances between nearby residues in sequence.
-- `proba_cutoff`: Minimum integrated probability for a mode to be retained.
+- `mode_proba_cutoff`: Minimum integrated probability for a mode to be retained.
 - `cutoff_proba_conformations`: Minimum probability for a conformation to be retained.
 ---